Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Methods

-Neglecting the spanwise direction, the airfoil surface is spatially divided into a total of 376 candidate pressure sensor locations following the computational grid, symmetrically distributed about the chord, covering both the suction and pressure sides.
-The pressure data matrix $ \boldsymbol{P}\in \mathbb{R}^{M \times N_t}$ is defined as
+Neglecting the spanwise direction, the airfoil surface is spatially divided into a total of $M=376$ candidate pressure sensor locations following the computational grid, symmetrically distributed about the chord, covering both the suction and pressure sides.
+The pressure measurements are averaged over the spanwise direction.

-where $P_i^{(j)}$ is the pressure measurement given by the $i$-th sensor at the $j$-th snapshot, with $N_t$ time snapshots.
 The five different cases mentioned above are grouped into training and testing sets.
-The training set comprises of ``None-5'', ``None-11'', and ``Cylinder-5'' cases, whereas the testing set includes ``Cylinder-11'' and ``Cylinder2-0'' cases.
-Only the data from the training cases are used to determine the optimal sensor locations with $N_t > 30,000$.
-The implementation steps for QR pivoting of POD modes, Bayesian experimental design, and uniform distribution methods are described as follows.
+The training set comprises ``None-5'', ``None-11'', and ``Cylinder-5'' cases, whereas the testing set includes unseen data from all five cases.
+Only the data from the training cases are used in the data-driven methods to determine the optimal sensor locations with $N_t > 30,000$.
+The implementation steps for CAAF, Pivoted-QR, Bayesian experimental design, and uniform distribution methods are described as follows.